 Letters of recommendation from all recommenders will be considered confidential.
 Students should ask their recommenders to submit their letters of recommendation online.
 If recommenders are unable to do so, ask your recommenders to submit their letters to Mindy McLouth (firstname.lastname@example.org).

-October 13th, 2017: Date by which student needs to open the portal to the APPIC application for internship.
-Student must enter the APPIC Part II Form and supporting materials so that DCT can approve and sign off on submission.
+October 13th, 2018: Date by which student opens the portal to the APPIC application for internship.
+Student must enter the APPIC Part II Form and supporting materials so that the DCT can approve and sign off on the submission.

 The Association of State and Provincial Psychology Boards (ASPPB) is the alliance of state, provincial, and territorial agencies responsible for the licensure and certification of psychologists throughout the United States and Canada.
 The impetus for its founding was to create and maintain a standardized written Examination for Professional Practice in Psychology (EPPP) and to create mobility for licensees.
 ASPPB’s mission is to assist its member boards in protecting the public.